 Additionally, as the Internet of Voice and Natural Language Processing trends continue, it’s easier for machines to analyze voice content.
 So video isn’t just a nice extra feature, but it can also be a solid vehicle for improving your SEO performance.

-7. of chatbots as part of a content marketing strategy
+7. Rise of chatbots as part of a content marketing strategy

 Even if you’re not ready to enter the Metaverse just yet (or ever), you’ll probably see more bots and interactive content in 2022.
 These interactive formats featuring Artificial Intelligence (AI) serve the primary purpose of improving user experience.